flutter-stripe/flutter_stripe/README.md

 > **Note:** Stripe is sunsetting CardField and CardForm in favor of PaymentSheet.
 We recommend using PaymentSheet for all new integrations.
 See [Stripe's documentation](https://stripe.com/docs/payments/payment-sheet) for more details.

 ### Wallets
-This library fully supports native Apple Pay and [Google pay](https://docs.page/flutter-stripe/flutter_stripe/google_pay) integration.
+This library fully supports native [Apple Pay](https://docs.page/flutter-stripe/flutter_stripe/apple_pay) and [Google pay](https://docs.page/flutter-stripe/flutter_stripe/google_pay) integration.

-### Mobile elements [BETA]
+### Mobile elements
-We also support the customer sheet mobile element.
-Check out the [docs](https://docs.page/flutter-stripe/flutter_stripe/customer_sheet) to learn more on how to set it up.
+We also support the [Customer Sheet](https://docs.page/flutter-stripe/flutter_stripe/customer_sheet) and the [Address sheet](https://docs.page/flutter-stripe/flutter_stripe/address_sheet) mobile elements to collect and manage customer payment methods and addresses.

 ### Financial connections
 We also support Financial connections in our latest sdk.
 Check out the [docs](https://docs.page/flutter-stripe/flutter_stripe/financial_connections) to learn more on how to set it up.